 Academic integrity is a vital component of Wagner and NYU.
 All students enrolled in this class are required to read and abide by Wagner's Academic Code.
 All Wagner students have already read and signed the Wagner Academic Oath.
 Plagiarism of any form will not be tolerated and students in this class are expected to report violations to their professors.
-If any student in this class is unsure about what is expected of you and how to abide by the academic code, you should consult with us.
-For this particular course, there are some specific behaviors required to meet our standards of academic integrity:
+If any student in this class is unsure about what is expected and how to abide by the academic code, you should consult with me.

+For this particular course, there are some specific behaviors required to meet standards of academic integrity:

-Assignments: While we strongly encourage all students to work in groups, the final write up of assignments must be done individually with no sharing of written answers.
+Assignments: Students are encouraged to work in groups, but the final write up of assignments must be done individually with no sharing of written answers.

 Exam: The exam must be the sole work of the individual student.